alonzi/star_wars_power_rankings/Defending The Phantom Menace.md

 # A Defense of A Phantom Menace (and Jar Jar Binks)

 Star Wars: Episode I - The Phantom Menace is often put towards the bottom of most Star Wars movie rankings lists.
 I find this rating unfair, as it ignores the intended audience of the film.
-What "serious" Star Wars fans seem to forget is that The Phantom Menace was a movie made for **children**.
+What critics seem to forget is that The Phantom Menace was a movie made for **children**.

 As a millineal I was 10 years old when the movie came out, roughly the same age as Anakin was in the film, and watching a child continually show up adults was awesome.